shedoesntevengoherebruh/new-robot-files/Assembly instructions.md

 - Align this motor with the square protrusion of Carriage 2 Endcap A, so that the shaft is centered in the circular hole within that square, the front face of the motor is flush with the square protrusion, and the side of the motor with the cables is facing towards the large notch/concave side of Endcap A (which will face the bottom/downwards).
 - Attach motor to (Carriage 2) Endcap A in this position with four M3 screws.

-> [!NOTE]
-> I don't even understand really how Greg gets the second endcap on at the correct distance.
-This seems really difficult and I'll ask him for guidance on a 'good' way to do it. because you can't just slide that thing over the end of Carriage 2. so.
->

 - Press fit a ⅜" rotary bearing in the center hole of Carriage 2 Endcap B.
 - Carefully sand any obvious irregularities in the ⅜" holes in Carriage 2 Endcap B to prepare it for press-fitting.
 - Slide the ⅜" linear bearings of Carriage 1 over the ⅜" ceramic shafts of Endcap A, with the top of the tray facing opposite the large notch in Carriage 2 endcap A (large notch will point towards the table, tray needs to point upwards to carry the collection plates.)